shobhitsundriyal/avax-proof-inter/mod3/README.md

 Shobhit Sundriyal

 # License
-The TokenContract is licensed under the MIT license.
-See the SPDX-License-Identifier for more details.
+The Project is licensed under the MIT license.